-Embrace the human element and worry less about AI
+Embrace the human element and worry less about AI.

 Financial planning and analysis (FP&A) is a crucial group within a company’s business function.
 This team is responsible for forecasting key financial indicators, such as revenue, profit and cash flow.
 In addition, it tracks and analyzes a company’s performance as it strives to achieve its financial goals.
-Yet some fell this function won’t be needed in the future.
+Yet some feel this function won’t be needed in the future.

 A recent Harvard Business Review webinar on Agility and the Future of Finance predicted that artificial intelligence (AI) will soon relieve FP&A of many of its current duties, such as managing and analysing databases.
 In fact, if I’m not mistaken, the speaker said that the FP&A workforce of the future would be much diminished because of it.
 I’ll leave you to imagine the chatroom fallout from the FP&A executives within the webinar audience!

 However, I think their concerns may be premature – if not entirely unfounded.
 There is plenty of opportunity for FP&A to prove its worth in the ‘agile’ world of AI and digital disruption.

 In business, terms such as ‘agile leadership’, ‘agile organizations’, and ‘agile workforce’ have become commonplace.
 If you are a financial professional, you will most likely have heard the term ‘agile finance’.

 Without trying to provide a complete definition of ‘agile’, I can safely say that this term is generally associated with flexibility, innovation and speed.
 In my view, these traits have always been an important part of a successful enterprise.
 But the rapid changes in technology and growing intensity of global competition have made them so important that they deserve to be put under the umbrella of a single word.

 We hear people say that agile workers are those who not only adjust quickly to change, but are themselves change agents.
 One of the ways that they can instigate change is through innovation.